kmuali/mips-cpu/README.md

 ## License

 This design is licensed under the GNU General Public License v3.
 You are free to edit, distribute, and modify it in accordance with the terms of the GPL3 license.

-Main Avatar